italicize/italicize.github.io/draft.md

         strSpec = Replace(strSpec, Chr(11), " ")
         strSpec = Replace(strSpec, "   ", " ")
         strSpec = Replace(strSpec, "  ", " ")
-        'Puts something on an empty line.
+        'Saves something instead of an empty line.
-        If strSpec = "" Then strSpec = "NA"
+        If strSpec = "" Then strSpec = "[empty line]"
         'Saves the specifications on each line (between commas) in an array. arrSpecs = Split(strSpec, ", ")
 'Styles-'